Skip to Main Content

 Understanding Film Fixer Services Pricing

-Fixer costs depend on the scope of services required, the duration of the engagement, the country, and the complexity of the production.
-While we do not publish specific rates — they vary too much by project to be meaningful — here is how pricing typically works and what factors shape the investment.
+Here is how the picture comes together.
+Fixer costs depend on the scope of services needed, the length of the buy-in, the country, and the complexity of the production.
+While we do not publish specific rates — they differ too much by project to be meaningful — here is how pricing mostly works and what factors shape the investment.

-- ●Individual fixers typically charge day rates that vary significantly by country and experience level
+• Person fixers mostly charge day rates that differ significantly by country and experience level

-- ●Production service companies quote project-based fees covering the full scope of local coordination
+• Shoot service firms quote project-based fees covering the full scope of local planning

-- ●The cost of not having a fixer — permit delays, miscommunication, logistical failures — almost always exceeds fixer fees on international shoots
+• The cost of not having a fixer — permit delays, miscommunication, logistical failures — almost always exceeds fixer fees on global shoots

 Day Rate vs Project Fee

-An individual fixer charging a day rate works best for small productions — a documentary crew of three to five people shooting for a few days, or a journalist needing local support for a specific story.
-For anything larger, a production service company provides better value because they bundle coordination, crew hiring, equipment sourcing, and production management into a single relationship.
-Comparing a freelance fixer's day rate to a production service company's project fee is not a like-for-like comparison; the company replaces multiple roles you would otherwise need to fill separately.
-Indonesia's relatively low cost base means that overall production budgets stretch further here than in many other countries — but that advantage only materialises when someone with local pricing knowledge is managing the spend.
+A person fixer charging a day rate works best for small shoots — a documentary crew of three to five people shooting for a few days, or a journalist needing local support for a specific story.
+For anything larger, a shoot service firm gives better value because they bundle planning, crew hiring, gear sourcing, and production management into a single relationship.
+Comparing a freelance fixer's day rate to a shoot service firm's project fee is not a like-for-like match-up.
+The firm replaces many roles you would otherwise need to fill separately.
+Indonesia's relatively low cost base means that overall shoot budgets stretch further here than in many other countries — but that advantage only materialises when someone with local pricing knowledge is managing the spend.

 What Influences Pricing

-Several factors affect what you will pay: the country (Indonesia's base costs are competitive, but remote-location premiums for places like Raja Ampat or the Mentawai Islands can be substantial), the duration of the engagement (pre-production, production, and wrap each add time), the scale of the crew and equipment being managed, the complexity of locations and permits required, and whether the production needs specialised services such as underwater filming coordination, aerial drone permits, volcano safety planning, or military liaison for sensitive border areas.
-Inter-island logistics — domestic flights, boat charters, remote accommodation — add cost layers that a simple per-day comparison between countries will miss.
-The best approach is to share your full project brief and receive a detailed, itemised quote that you can evaluate line by line.
+Several factors affect what you will pay: the country (Indonesia's base costs are competitive.
+But remote-location premiums for places like Raja Ampat or the Mentawai Islands can be substantial), the length of the buy-in (pre-production, production, and wrap each add time), the scale of the crew and gear being managed, the complexity of locations and permits needed, and whether the production needs specialty services such as underwater filming planning, aerial drone permits, volcano safety planning, or military liaison for sensitive border areas.
+Inter-island logistics — domestic flights, boat charters, remote lodging — add cost layers that a simple per-day match-up between countries will miss.
+The best way is to share your full project brief and receive a detailed, itemised quote that you can review line by line.

 The ROI of Hiring a Fixer

 Productions that skip the fixer to save money frequently spend more in the end.
-A single lost shooting day on an international production in Indonesia — caused by a permit rejection from a police district office, a boat charter that fails to materialise because the captain was not properly briefed, or a village access issue arising from a cultural misstep — can cost far more than the fixer's entire fee.
-Beyond preventing problems, experienced fixers actively save money through their knowledge of Indonesian pricing, their relationships with vendors and crew who offer preferential rates to established partners, and their ability to build realistic budgets that prevent the overruns caused by unfamiliarity with local markets.
-Indonesia's cost advantage over Western production destinations is real, but capturing it requires someone who knows what things actually cost on the ground — not what they cost on paper.
-The fixer is not an added expense; they are a risk mitigation investment.
+A single lost shooting day on a global shoots in Indonesia — caused by a permit rejection from a police district office, a boat charter that fails to materialise because the captain was not well briefed, or a village access issue arising from a cultural misstep — can cost far more than the fixer's entire fee.
+Beyond preventing problems, skilled fixers actively save money through their knowledge of Indonesian pricing, their relationships with vendors and crew who give preferential rates to set up partners, and their ability to build realistic budgets that prevent the overruns caused by unfamiliarity with local markets.
+Indonesia's cost advantage over Western production destinations is real.
+But capturing it needs someone who knows what things actually cost on the ground — not what they cost on paper.
+The fixer is not an added costs.
+They are a risk mitigation investment.

 ACT 06